 - Provides instructors with usage data that may inform areas to emphasize in exam reviews and other activities

-- Allows instructors to add additional, external content, including ability to upload Open Educational Resources (OER) in PDF format
+- Allows instructors to add external content, like Open Educational Resources (OER) in PDF format

 - Streamlined ordering process for content from multiple publishers through the Order Tool